SheroukRashed/Store-API/README.md

 To Manipulate dev database set ENV=dev in .env file run the following command by order

-npm run dev-startdb
+- npm run dev-startdb
-node addInitialUsers.mjs
-node addInitialProducts.mjs
-node addInitialOrders.mjs
-node addInitialOrdersProducts.mjs

-To Manipulate test database set ENV=test in .env file run the following command by order

-npm run test-up
-node addInitialUsers.mjs
+- node addInitialUsers.mjs
-node addInitialProducts.mjs
+- node addInitialProducts.mjs
-node addInitialOrders.mjs
+- node addInitialOrders.mjs
-node addInitialOrdersProducts.mjs
+- node addInitialOrdersProducts.mjs

 ### 3. Models and API endpoints

-check REQUIREMENTS.md
+Check REQUIREMENTS.md

 ### 4. Running The Project

-run npm run start, the fetch the endpoints stated in the REQUIREMENTS.md on port 3000
+Run npm run start, then fetch the endpoints stated in the REQUIREMENTS.md on port 3000

 ### 5. Running The Test

-to run tests for routes run npm run test-routes
+To run tests for routes run npm run test-routes

 ### 6. Port information